FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 There are 3 main routes needed:

 1. The home page route, which will also create and populate the view models referenced in the view created above.
-1. The OAuth callback route, which FusionAuth will call after a successful login
+2. The OAuth callback route, which FusionAuth will call after a successful login.
-1. A route to update the consent of the chosen child
+3. A route to update the consent of the chosen child.

 First, include the dependencies and credentials needed by all routes.
 In the `routes/index.js` file, add the following code under the `var router = express.Router();` line: